 In the winter of 2021, following a year of racial justice uprising in the US, the UCM Racial Justice Group decided to introduce our congregation to the proposed 8th Principle of Unitarian Universalism.
 The proposed principle reads:

 “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”

-With approval from the UCM Board, the RJG will officially share the 8th Principle with the congregation at the 2021 Annual Meeting.
-That brief event will kick off a months long opportunity for the congregation to discuss the 8th Principle including its origin, purpose, meaning and impact.
+With approval from the UCM Board, the RJG presented the 8th Principle to the congregation at the 2021 Annual Meeting.
+That brief event kicked off a months-long opportunity for the congregation to discuss the 8th Principle – including its origin, purpose, meaning, and potential impact.

 - UCM RJG’s 8th Principle Resource Guide – a single place to go for links and information

 - RJG process and rationale for inviting UCM’s congregation to join the movement to pass the 8th Principle

 - UCM’s Anti-racism Audit (documenting the collective work we have done as a congregation since 2016